 Located in southern New Jersey, Bass River State Forest can easily be accessed from multiple major cities in the region, making in an excellent destination if you are looking to travel by RV.
 Bass River State Forest is just a half-hour north of Atlantic City, so it's easy to hit the casinos after a day in the park.

-Once you reach Bass River State Forest, there are roads that will take you directly to both campgrounds, so you don’t have to worry about any annoying RV restrictions.
+Once you reach Bass River State Forest, there are paved roads that will take you directly to both campgrounds.
+If you're navigating a rig, you won't have to worry about any steep inclines or sharp turns.

 Campgrounds and parking in Bass River State Park